janwagner/respio/README.md

 An easy way of having pixel perfect responsive images on every device.

   - Retina ready
-  - No 3rd party service needed
+  - No 3rd party cloud service needed
   - Works with images and background images

 ### Version